Cosmo Innes: Works

 He was the author of Memoir of Thomas Thomson, Advocate (1854), Scotland in the Middle Ages (1860), Sketches of Early Scottish History (1861), Lectures on Scotch Legal Antiquities (1872) and Reminiscences of Scottish Life and Character (1875, co-written with Dean Ramsay)).
 He also edited many historical manuscripts for the Bannatyne Club and other antiquarian clubs.
 He also frequently wrote for the Quarterly Review and North British Review.

 Photographic works include "A Tour: The Coast of Spain" (an album of 1857); Midcalder Church (1856); Dunrobin Castle (1856); and Elgin Cathedral (1856).

 Family

 In 1826 Innes married Isabella Rose, daughter of Hugh Rose of Kilravock.
-They had nine children: four girls and five boys.
+They had nine children: four daughters and five sons.